docker/compose/docs/cli.md

 ### port

-Prints the public port for a port binding
+Prints the public port for a port binding.

 ### ps